njtierney/validateHOT/README.md

 package, <code>freqassort</code> will give you the averaged frequency, how many products the participants will choose from your in the function determined potential assortment.
-Again, you have to define a `none` alternative. `freqassort` uses the *threshold* approach, meaning if the utility of one product is above the utility of `none`, it is marked as potential purchase option.
-If you specify an optional <code>group</code>
+Again, you have to define a `none` alternative, because `freqassort` uses the *threshold* approach, meaning if the utility of one product is above the utility of `none`, it is marked as potential purchase option.
-argument the output is split by groups.
 </li>
 <li>
 <code>reach</code>: Inspired by the former